Johnny Olszewski: Israel–Palestine

 During his 2018 Baltimore County executive campaign, Olszewski expressed support for Israel and endorsed legislation to codify Governor Larry Hogan's executive order prohibiting companies that supported the Boycott, Divestment and Sanctions movement from holding state contracts, suggesting that he could enact a similar executive order as county executive.
 In October 2023, following the October 7 attacks, he attended a rally in Baltimore supporting Israel and expressing solidarity with Jewish families affected by the attacks.

 During his 2024 congressional campaign, Olszewski supported Israel's "right to exist and its right to defend itself" and a two-state solution to the Israeli–Palestinian conflict.
 In February 2024, he told Jewish Insider that he opposed calls for a ceasefire in the Gaza war, saying that while he wanted to see the war end and for the return of hostages held by Hamas, he believed that an immediate ceasefire would allow Hamas to remain in power and plan future attacks; however, in March 2024, he expressed support for a ceasefire alongside the release of hostages.
 He also condemned comments made by Maryland Council on American–Islamic Relations director Zainab Chaudry that compared Israel to Nazi Germany and questioned the death toll from the Hamas-led attack on Israel.
 In January 2025, after a ceasefire agreement involving the release of Israeli hostages and Palestinian prisoners suspended the Gaza war, Olszewski said that he supported efforts to rebuild the Gaza Strip and help Palestinians displaced by the war.

 In January 2025, Olszewski voted against a bill to place sanctions on the International Criminal Court for issuing arrest warrants against Benjamin Netanyahu and former Israeli Defense Minister Yoav Gallant.
 Following the vote, he signed onto a letter to the president of the ICC calling on the court to rescind its arrest warrants against Israeli leaders.
 He later told Jewish Insider that he could have voted for the bill if some improvements were made to it, but believed that the bill invoked "serious First Amendment concerns" and could require sanctions on American who have a constitutionally protected right to free speech as written.

 During the Congressional summer recess of 2025, Olszewski attended an AIPAC-sponsored trip to Israel, during which he met with Netanyahu, Israeli President Isaac Herzog, and Palestinian prime minister Mohammad Mustafa.
 During his meeting with Netanyahu, he urged him to end the Gaza War to address the humanitarian crisis in Gaza, afterwards expressing frustration with Netanyahu's slowness in addressing the famine and by the lack of a clear timeline to end the war.

 Syria

 In May 2025, Olszewski supported President Donald Trump's decision to lift U.S. sanctions on Syria, saying that the country's new leadership offered a "chance to reset".
+In February 2026, he expressed concern with the Syrian government's changes to education curriculum, which included the removal of references to women, love, pre-Islamic culture, and human evolution.